-Document Six, 2017 is applicable to most types of projects and project delivery methods including where:
+Document Six, 2018 is applicable to most types of projects and project delivery methods including where:

-- the Architect is the "prime" consultant, - the Architect is one of a number of separately engaged consultants, - the Architect provides services for a traditional architectural project, - the project does not necessarily involve the design and construction of a building, or - the Architect provides any number of services from functional programming to facilities management and beyond.
+- · the Architect is the "prime" consultant, - the Architect is one of a number of separately engaged consultants, - the Architect provides services for a traditional architectural project, - the project does not necessarily involve the design and construction of a building, or - the Architect provides any number of services from functional programming to facilities management and beyond.
 (Refer to the Canadian Handbook of Practice published by the RAIC.)

 However, for Design-Build project delivery, CCDC 15 - Design Services Contract Between Design-Builder and Consultant should be used in lieu of Document Six.
-For Integrated Project Delivery projects a completely different multi-party contract is required.
+For Integrated Project Delivery projects a different multi-party contract is required, such as CCDC 30 - Integrated Project Delivery Contract.